tldr-pages/tldr/pages/linux/caffeine.md

 # caffeine

-> Prevent Desktop from sleeping.
+> Prevent the desktop from sleeping.
 > See also: `caffeinate`.
 > More information: <https://manned.org/caffeine>.